godot-rust/book/src/intro/hello-world.md

 This file tells Godot how to load your compiled Rust extension.
 It contains the path to the dynamic library, as well as the entry point (function) to initialize it with.

-First, add an empty `.gdextension` file anywhere in your project folder.
+First, add an empty `.gdextension` file anywhere in your godot subfolder.
 In case you're familiar with Godot 3, this is the equivalent of
 `.gdnlib`.
-In this case, we create `res://HelloWorld.gdextension` in the root folder of the project and fill it as follows:
+In this case, we create `res://HelloWorld.gdextension` at `project_dir/godot` and fill it as follows:

 ```ini
 [configuration]